Indexing#

 • This array can have an arbitrary size.

-• The selected values are deep copied into an array with the same shape as the indexing array.
+• The selected values are copied into a new array with the same shape as the indexing array.

 +---+---+---+---+---+